Mikkel-T/sha-3/README.md

 cargo run --example main
 ```

-To run the unit tests for the "sha3" crate, use the following command:
+To run the unit tests, use the following command:

 ```bash
 cargo test